• Skip to primary navigation

 • Kitchen scales: To measure the ingredients.
 I don't include imperial measurements in most of my recipes because accuracy is super important for baking.

 • 8x8 tin: Use this size of tin for the perfect thickness and chewiness.
+You can use my cake tin converter to adjust the recipe for a larger tin.

 • Baking paper: This makes it so much easier to get your lemon flapjacks out of the tin once they've cooled down.
 You can leave a bit hanging over each edge of the tin to easily lift them out.